tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-movies-and-tv-shows.md

 Though you often see such recommendations,
 I think it unnecessarily complicates your setup.
 GoldenDict or
-Yomichan Search can do the same thing simpler.
+Rikaitan Search can do the same thing simpler.